Can You Have Multiple Car Insurance Policies in the Same Household?

 Can a husband and wife have separate car insurance policies?

 Married couples are legally allowed to maintain separate car insurance policies.
 This may make financial sense if one spouse has a poor driving record, significantly different coverage needs, or a specialty vehicle.
-That said, most households save more by combining onto a joint policy with a multi-car discount.
-Always compare quotes both ways before deciding — the savings on a joint car insurance policy can be substantial if both drivers have clean records.
+That said, most households save more by combining onto a joint policy — Farmers alone can save couples up to $1,361 per year with its 48% multi-car discount, and married drivers also benefit from lower base rates.
+Always compare quotes both ways; learn more about joint car insurance options for married couples to see which approach saves you the most.

 What happens if you have two insurance policies on the same car?